dawn-search/dawnsearch/README.md

 # FAQ
 ## Why is it called 'Arecibo'?

-The Arecibo Telescope was the world's largest telescope for more than 50 years.
+The [Arecibo Telescope](https://en.wikipedia.org/wiki/Arecibo_Telescope) was the world's largest telescope for more than 50 years.
-It also appeared in the James Bond movie GoldenEye (1995), which is, to this day the favorite bond movie of the author.
+It also appeared in the James Bond movie [GoldenEye](https://en.wikipedia.org/wiki/GoldenEye) (1995), which is, to this day the favorite bond movie of the author.

 ## Why Rust?

 Rust is not the best platform to experiment with inference, though there are some nice libraries.
-The big advantage of Rust is that while it takes ten times as long to build something, it is then twice as fast, and uses a fraction of the memory.
+The big advantage of Rust is that while it takes ten times as long to build something, it is then twice as fast, and uses much less memory.
 This makes it much easier to host on left-over servers.

 ## How fast is it?